With 2015 budget, Pentagon looks beyond Afghanistan

 The budget calls for the Army to shrink to between 440,000 and 450,000 soldiers, down from a war-time high of 570,000, a reduction of 40,000 to 50,000 compared to last year’s proposal.

-It would eliminate the entire fleet of popular A-10 “Warthog” tank-killer aircraft, as well as the venerable U-2 reconnaissance planes.
+It would eliminate the entire fleet of popular A-10 “Warthog” tank-killer aircraft, as well as the venerable U-2 reconnaissance plane.
 The budget also cancels several other key weapons programs.

 The Army’s new ground combat vehicle would be eliminated, saving $3.4 billion over the next five years, and the Army communications network being built by General Dynamics Corp would be scaled back, saving another $3.4 billion.